Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 To Resource the Work, the Lionsberg Community has established a 501(c)(3), as well as the legal and governance architecture for influencing future flows of political, investment, and public capital.

-For this phase, we believe the [[Wise Right]] way to resource the next steps is entirely through philanthropic and participant contributions, to ensure complete freedom to advance together towards The Goal without compromise.
+For this phase, we believe the [[Wise Right]] way to resource the next steps is entirely through philanthropic and participant contributions, to ensure complete freedom to advance together towards The Goal without compromise or expectations of financial return.

 Each Citizen Impact Group must remain autonomous, self-governing, and self-resourcing.
-Each eligible Group is free to forge a Fiscal Sponsorship agreement with the Lionsberg 501(c)(3), and to develop a Strategy, Plan, and Proposal for its work, that can then be resourced through philanthropic capital in support the Vision, Mission, and Values of Lionsberg and as set forth in the [[New Vision and Plan]].
+Each eligible Group is free to forge a Fiscal Sponsorship agreement with the Lionsberg 501(c)(3), and to develop a Strategy, Plan, and Proposal for its work, that can then be resourced through philanthropic capital in support of the [[New Vision and Plan]].

 ### VI.
 The Tithe